An opium crop in the Sinai

 "If the government just found a way to [incorporate] Bedouin into the development of Sinai, of course the Bedouin would leave the drugs behind," Mohammed told me.
 "Because for us, drugs are forbidden but it is also forbidden to let the children starve."

 When revolution broke out in Cairo, Sinai Bedouin saw a chance to play their part and take revenge against the repressive security apparatus.
 Police stations were attacked in some places, and police driven out of town.
 Back in Cairo, I met with a veteran anti-drugs squad officer who had worked in Sinai until the revolution.
-He spoke on condition of anonymity because he was not authorised to talk to the press.
+He spoke on condition of anonymity because he was not authorized to talk to the press.

 A man shows off the gun he brought with the opium cash

-Crouching round the fire in the narrow valley, the young opium farmers passed round photos on mobile phones showing pictures of the things they had bought with the proceeds of their work, which they said they would not otherwise be able to afford: pickup trucks, a new house to raise a family, a few guns.
+Crouching round the fire in the narrow valley, the young opium farmers passed each other photos on mobile phones showing pictures of the things they had bought with the proceeds of their work, which they said they would not otherwise be able to afford: pickup trucks, a new house to raise a family, a few guns.

 “Of course I’m afraid [of prison],” said one.
 “There was a man [who] wrote his name in rocks above his field, State Security took him and tore out his fingernails.
 The army and security are not doing anything now at all, in the future… maybe they will.”